tomonocle/miscellany/management.md

 BURNOUT (MAYO CLINIC)
 ---------------------
-- Have become cynical or critical
+- Has become cynical or critical
-- Lack motivation to start the day
+- Lacks motivation to start the day
-- Are irritable or impatient with co-workers, customers or clients
+- Is irritable or impatient with co-workers, customers or clients
-- Lack energy to be consistently productive
+- Lacks energy to be consistenty productive
-- Lack satisfaction from achievements
+- Lacks satisfaction from achievements
-- Feel disillusioned about work
+- Feels disillusioned about work
-- Use food, drugs or alcohol to feel better (or to not feel at all)
+- Uses food, drugs or alcohol to feel better (or to not feel at all)
-- Experience changes in sleep habits or appetite
+- Experiences changes in sleep habits or appetite
-- Suffer from unexplained headaches, backaches or other physical complaints
+- Suffers from unexplained headaches, backaches or other physical complaints

 VALUES IN ACTION INVENTORY OF STRENGTHS (PETERSON & SELIGMAN)
 -------------------------------------------------------------